flaviocopes/grav-plugin-shoppingcart/README.md

 Product description
 ```

 # Adding a Checkout Plugin

 Currently there are two Checkout plugins: Stripe and Checkout.
 Get one of the two, or both, install them and configure their options through the Admin Panel.

 # Visualizing orders

-Orders are saved in the `user/data/shoppingcart` folder.
-You can view them in the Admin through the Data Manager plugin, or just browse the files from the filesystem: the orders are stored as human-readable YAML files.
+Orders are saved in the `user/data/shoppingcart` folder as yaml files.
+You can view them in the Admin using the Shopping Cart menu.

-# Future

-There will be a PRO version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc.

-A free beta program will be launched soon.